 Facebook made the landmark decision to cover all processing fees for efforts benefiting accredited nonprofits in 2017.
 This decision made Facebook fundraising one of the few no-fee digital fundraising methods.

-As we’ve covered, your nonprofit doesn’t have to register for Facebook fundraising— with Payments or Network— to receive donations that your supporters raise through the platform.
+As we’ve covered, your nonprofit doesn’t have to register for Facebook fundraising— with Pay or Network— to receive donations that your supporters raise through the platform.
 Whether you’re registered with either option or not, Network for Good will still locate your organization and ensure the funding designated for you is delivered.

 Remember when we mentioned that Facebook and Network for Good have a third-party partnership?